puppetlabs/puppet-docs/source/puppet/4.9/style_guide.markdown

 ### 9.8 Resource attribute indentation and alignment

-Resource attributes must be uniformly indented in one stop from the title.
+Resource attributes must be uniformly indented in two spaces from the title.

 **Good**: